Ethics Frequently Asked Questions (FAQs)

 - Advise if changes are required to the patient information and consent form.

-A report is required from the Principal Investigator, including duration of treatment and the outcome of the event.
-Adverse event reporting templates are under our amendments and reporting section.
+A report is required from the Principal Investigator, including treament duration and event outcome.
+Access the adverse event reporting templates.